Overwatch League: Launch and expansion

-Blizzard signed Coca-Cola in a multiyear deal as the league's official non-alcoholic beverage sponsor, covering not only Overwatch League games but also Contenders, Open Division, and World Cup, as well as for the annual BlizzCon event.
-During Stage 2, Bud Light signed to be the league's alcoholic beverage sponsor for the rest of the 2019 season outside of China, with their support used to fund additional television broadcasts.
-Xfinity signed on as a sponsor for the 2019 OWL Playoffs and Grand Finals.
-Overall global viewership was estimated at 218,000 per minute on average across all games with most coming from outside the United States, which only had about 95,000 viewers per minute on average.
+Beginning in the second season, Fanatics became the league's outfitter, responsible for producing and selling team- and OWL-related clothing and merchandise.
+Blizzard also signed a multi-year deal with Coca-Cola to become the official non-alcoholic beverage sponsor for various Overwatch esports events, including the Overwatch League, Overwatch Contenders, Open Division, Overwatch World Cup, and BlizzCon.
+Bud Light became the league's alcoholic beverage sponsor, excluding in China.
+Furthermore, Xfinity signed on as a sponsor for the 2019 Overwatch League playoffs and Grand Finals.
+Throughout the second season, the overall global viewership was estimated at 218,000 per minute on average across all games, with a majority of viewers coming from outside the United States.